iaincollins/ardent-api/README.md

 # Ardent API

+The Ardent API powers https://ardent-industy.com

-The Ardent API is in beta as of 8 June 2023.
+The Ardent API and website are in beta as of June 2023.

-This software uses semantic versioning to refect bug fixes, enhancements and breaking changes, routes under /v1/ may have breaking changes during the beta.
+The API may be subject to breaking changes during the beta.

 ## About this software